Harshnatuskar/word-duel/README.md

 # word-duel
-an app for having online typing duels
+a web app for having online typing duels